Samhitha-Kandala15/Excel/README.md

 ## Objective
-ABC Store wants to create an annual sales report for 2022 so that it can understand its customers and grow its sales in 2023.
+ABC Store wants to create an annual sales report for 2022 to understand its customers and grow its sales in 2023.

 The dashboard consists of charts answering the following questions:
 - Compare the sales and orders using a single chart